 Finally, if you’re someone who likes to make things and are willing to invest a little more money in your DIY projects, here’s a homemade mosquito trap that will require some effort but will be extremely efficient.

 You’ll need a fan, fine wire mesh, and isopropyl alcohol (a.k.a. rubbing alcohol).
-You need to make sure the holes in this wire mesh are small enough that mosquitoes can’t fit through it.
+You need to ensure the holes in this wire mesh are small enough that mosquitoes can’t fit through it.
 Ordinary mosquito netting can work, too.

 All in all, there are plenty of different ways to decrease the number of mosquitoes in your yard and home using materials and resources found around the house.